ImageReward: Learning and Evaluating Human Preferences for Text-to-Image Generation: Introduction

 \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{Text-image Alignment}: failing to accurately depict all the numbers, attributes, properties, and relationships of objects described in text prompts, as shown in Figure~\ref{top1_demo} (a)(b). \item \textbf{Body Problem}: presenting distorted, incomplete, duplicated, or abnormal body parts (e.g., limbs) of humans or animals, as illustrated in Figure~\ref{top1_demo} (e)(f). \item \textbf{Human Aesthetic}: deviating from the average or mainstream human preference for aesthetic styles, as demonstrated in Figure~\ref{top1_demo} (c)(d). \item \textbf{Toxicity and Biases}: featuring content that is harmful, violent, sexual, discriminative, illegal, or causing psychological discomfort, as depicted in Figure~\ref{top1_demo} (f). \end{itemize}

 These prevalent challenges, however, are difficult to address solely through improvements in model architectures and pre-training data.

-In natural language processing, researchers have employed reinforcement learning from human feedback (RLHF)~\cite{stiennon2020learning,nakano2021webgpt,ouyang2022training} to guide large language models~\cite{brown2020language,chowdhery2022palm,zhang2022opt,scao2022bloom,zeng2022glm} towards human preferences and values.
-The approach relies on learning a reward model (RM) that captures human preference from massive expert-annotated comparisons between model outputs.
+In natural language processing (NLP), researchers have employed reinforcement learning from human feedback (RLHF)~\cite{stiennon2020learning,nakano2021webgpt,ouyang2022training} to guide large language models~\cite{brown2020language,chowdhery2022palm,zhang2022opt,scao2022bloom,zeng2022glm} towards human preferences and values.
+The approach relies on learning a reward model (RM) to capture human preference from massive expert-annotated model output comparisons.
 Effective though it is, the annotation process can be costly and challenging~\cite{ouyang2022training}, as it requires months of effort to establish labeling criteria, recruit and train experts, verify responses, and ultimately produce the RM.

 \vpara{Contributions.} Recognizing the importance of addressing these challenges in generative models, we present and release the first general-purpose text-to-image human preference RM---\model---which is trained and evaluated on 137k pairs of expert comparisons in total, based on real-world user prompts and corresponding model outputs.
+Based on the effort, we further investigate the direct optimization approach ReFL for improving diffusion generative models.
 Our main contributions are: